c.a.r.e - a Somatic Approach for Creativity. Attachment. Resilience. Education

 Module 2

-• Developments of movement in the first year
+• Muscle tone and movement development in the first year

 Module 3